MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.4
+  * Tests from 0.9.3 has shown that using an index in arrays is faster than shifting the bytes out one by one.
+This is now modified in BSON.pm6.
 * 0.9.3
   * Bugfix encoding very small double precision floating point numbers.
   * Working to encapsulate the encoding/decoding work.
 When also the method used